-Moving along the V-R' schedule, the sequence of decisions in favour of performing x, the source of social pressure changes.
-For example, for the last member in the decision chain, there is no pressure generated by a disadvantageous outcome for the group: the advantageous outcome has already been secured by previous decisions: hence, even a very large gain from the collective performance of x is of no consequence.
-However, now that all other members have performed x, the pressure of social disapproval due to the breach of reciprocal obligation is at its maximum.
+Moving along the V-R' schedule, which is the sequence of decisions in favour of performing x, the source of social pressure changes.
+For the last member in the decision chain, there is no pressure generated by a disadvantageous outcome for the group: the advantageous outcome has already been secured by previous decisions: hence, even a very large gain from the collective performance of x is of no consequence.
+Further, there is no prestige from being in the Vanguard, because the Vanguard has expanded to include everybody.
+However, now that all other members have performed x, the pressures of social disapproval due to the breach of reciprocal obligation, and of belonging by means of imitation, are at their maximum.
 A priori, the net pressure on those early in the decision sequence could be greater or less than those late in the sequence.
-The pressure on the former comes from having been given the identity of 'the vanguard', and from responsibility for whether the group reaps the gain from common performance of x.
-The pressure on the latter comes from the shame and guilt triggered by breach of a reciprocal obligation that has manifestly been recognized by others.
+The pressure on the former comes from having been given the identity of 'the Vanguard', and from responsibility for whether the group reaps the gain from common performance of x.
+The pressure on the latter comes from the shame and guilt triggered by breach of a reciprocal obligation that has manifestly been recognized by others, and from the weakening of belonging due to the lack of its performative expression.